precice/precice.github.io/pages/docs/installation/installation-source-preparation.md

 * A **release with debug info** build allows to debug the internals of preCICE only.
   Similar to the release build, it does not support neither debug nor trace logging.

+{% version 2.4.0 %}
+Version 2.4.0 introduces CMake options to extend release builds with debugging functionality.
+If the debug build is prohibitively slow in your setup, then try to use a release build with the option [`PRECICE_RELEASE_WITH_DEBUG_LOG`](installation-source-configuration) enabled.
+{% endversion %}

 At this point, you should have decided on which build-type to use and which features to disable.

 ## The source code